palanga/zio-cassandra/README.md

 Installation
 ------------

-We publish to maven central so you just have to add this to your `build.sbt` file
+We publish to maven central for scala 3 and 2.13 so you just have to add this to your `build.sbt` file

 ```sbt
 libraryDependencies += "io.github.palanga" %% "zio-cassandra" % "version"